The Primal versus the Dual Ising Model: The Ising Model in the dual Domain

-which is the 1D DFT of~(\ref{eqn:IsingKernelOrig}), boxes labeled ``$+$'' are zero-sum indicator factors as in~(\ref{eqn:XOR}), and boxes containing $``="$ symbols are equality indicator factors given by~(\ref{eqn:equality}).
-Notice that in a ferromagnetic model~(\ref{eqn:IsingKernelD}) is non-negative.
-For more details on constructing the dual FFG of the Ising model, see~\cite{MoLo:ISIT2013, AY:2014, MeMo:2014a, Mo:IZS2016}.
+boxes labeled ``$+$'' are zero-sum indicator factors as in~(\ref{eqn:XOR}), and boxes containing $``="$ symbols are equality indicator factors given by~(\ref{eqn:equality}).
+For more details on constructing the dual NFG of the Ising model, see~\cite{MoLo:ISIT2013, AY:2014, MeMo:2014a, Mo:IZS2016}.

-By analogy with Kirchhoff's current law, we prove: \begin{trivlist} \item{\bf Lemma 3. } Consider a cutset in the dual FFG of the Ising model.
-If the variables attached to the equality indicator factors in the cutset are $\tilde Y_1, \tilde Y_2, \ldots$, then
+By analogy with Kirchhoff's current law, we prove: \begin{trivlist} \item{\bf Lemma 3. } Consider a cutset in the dual NFG of the Ising model.
+If the variables attached to the equality indicator factors in the cutset are $\tilde Y_1, \tilde Y_2, \ldots$, it holds that

 \end{trivlist}